 Other help that is available

 Help is available from a range of sources.
-For families who are seeking travel assistance see our contact us.which gives more information.
-If you are unable to apply online you can
+For families who are seeking travel assistance see our Post-16 Transport Policy Statement (TPS) available on our School transport policies and strategies page which gives more information.
+If you are unable to apply online you can contact us.

 - School and College Transport